MCL Tear Treatment in Pacific, MO

 Non-Surgical Treatments

-• RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.
+- RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.

-• Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.
+- Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.

-• Bracing: Knee braces offer support and help prevent additional injury during recovery.
+- Bracing: Knee braces offer support and help prevent additional injury during recovery.

 Surgical Treatments

-Surgery is usually required for severe MCL tears (Grade 3) or when the MCL tear is combined with other ligament injuries, such as ACL tears.
-Surgery may also be necessary if conservative treatments fail to improve knee stability and function after a significant period.
+Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
+Surgery is sometimes required if non-surgical treatments do not restore knee stability and function over time.

 The MCL tear surgical procedure usually includes repairing or reconstructing the torn MCL to regain knee stability and function.
-This can include stitching the torn ends of the ligament back together or using a graft from another tendon to reconstruct the MCL.
+This may involve stitching the torn ligament ends together or using a graft from another tendon to reconstruct the MCL.

 Pre- and Post-Surgical Rehabilitation